 Still, the arch was here, and it was available.
 What’s more, being in London Bill’s cheese are but a 10-minute bike ride away from his point of sale.
-As of March this year, he has his own retail stall at the Market, so he can sell his cheeses as well as melt them over potatoes and sourdough toast at his famous street food joint on Stoney Street.
+He has his own retail stall at the Market, so he can sell his cheeses as well as melt them over potatoes and sourdough toast at his famous street food joint on Stoney Street.
 Where L’Etivaz was traditionally made to keep for a long time and be transported over long distances, Bill has no such problem.
 Nevertheless, he insists on staying as true to the spirit of alpine cheese as it is possible to do within the sprawling urban environs of SE1.

 “In the Alps, of course, the cheesemakers go from one room, the milking parlour, to the next, the dairy,” he says, “but there is still a wait time to allow the milk to mature.”
 Here in London, this essential ‘wait time’ takes place not in stasis, but in the back of Bill’s specially adapted van.
 “We put the starter in when we collect the milk from the farm in Kent,” he says.
 “The milk is still warm from the cow, so the ripening takes place on the way back to Bermondsey.
 By the time it gets here, it’s ready.”
 A little bit of heat, to bring it up to 33C, some activated calves’ rennet, and “the acidification can start”.